 Like Carlile and Gorman, Budreau pushed through the crowd to get a closer glimpse of the new pope.
-All three were able to view members of the Swiss Guard and hear formal announcement that Argentinean cardinal Jorge Mario Bergoglio had been selected the 266th pontiff.
+All three were able to view members of the Swiss Guard and hear a formal announcement that Argentinean cardinal Jorge Mario Bergoglio had been selected the 266th pontiff.

 Budreau also noted the reverence amid the celebration of the occasion.
 “When the Pope asked us to bow our heads, the entire square (which was completely full) was silent, you could hear the sound of the water splashing in the fountains,” she explained.
 “At the end of his speech, he said goodnight and told us that we could all relax now.”

 On Thursday, Meredith Doubleday ’13, along with the other students in Gresens’ course, headed to the Vatican Museums, where they picked up copies of the souvenir newspaper.
 “It was nice to be in this quiet space,” she said, “reading the paper on the first day after the announcement.”